This date paste recipe uses very few simple ingredients and is the perfect healthy sweetener. It can be used in so many ways and is so easy!

 - Then add the soaked dates with the other ingredients into a bowl and use a fork to mash and mix.

 - Continue to do this until you get a smoothish consistency.
-It won’t be as creamy and smooth as using a blender but you will eventually get some date paste you can use.
+It won't be as creamy and smooth as pureed dates from a blender, but you will eventually get some date paste you can use.

 Here are some helpful suggestions when making your own homemade date paste:

-- Medjool dates as they are soft, sweet, and easy to find.
+- Medjool dates are best as they are soft, sweet, and easy to find.
 Another good soft and sweet variety are the Barhi dates.

 - If you are not using a high speed blender (and using a food processor or regular blender) then you may want to soak your dates in hot water for about 30 minutes to soften them before you make it.

-- I use water in the paste I make for recipes but milk in the kind I use raw.
+- I use water in the paste I make for recipes, but milk to create a date spread that I use raw.
 I like the creaminess the milk adds when I eat it raw but prefer the water for my recipes as it is more neutral.

-A better option, is to just make a recipe that already uses date paste.
+A better option, is to just make a recipe that uses date paste intentionally.
 I have some recipes already that use date paste (or have a date paste option) or just dates.
 Give them a try and let me know what you think!

 - Chocolate Chip Cookies